-As a direct seller whose 'store' is the brochure and printed materials, with virtually no bricks and mortar stores, Avon is a significant user of paper.
-The issue of deforestation is especially material to the company given its reliance on paper.
-In response, Avon has committed to helping end deforestation through Hello Green Tomorrow, a bold commitment with two key areas of action: internal policies specific to sustainable sourcing of paper and external activation to mobilize a green army to plant a future.
+As a direct seller with a "store" that consists of a brochure and printed materials, with virtually no brick and mortar stores, Avon is a significant user of paper.
+The issue of deforestation is especially important to the company given its reliance on paper.
+Through Healthy Forests, Beautiful World, Avon’s reforestation fundraising initiative, Avon is committed to helping end deforestation—a crisis that endangers the health and wellbeing of our society and environment.

 Healthy Forests, Beautiful World, formerly known as Hello Green Tomorrow, raises funds donated to The Nature Conservancy (TNC) and World Wildlife Fund (WWF) to support reforestation projects in Brazil and Indonesia, two of the most critically endangered ecosystems.
 Avon markets around the world, ranging from Mexico to the U.K. to South Africa, participate in the program.

 Healthy Forests, Beautiful World raises funds through the sale of special, environmentally conscious fundraising products in more than 50 counties, sold by the more than 6 million Avon Sales Representatives and online at Avon eCommerce sites.
 Avon donates 100% of the net proceeds of the sale of these products to the U.S.-based Avon Foundation for Women, which equally distributes the proceeds to The Nature Conservancy for the Atlantic Rain Forest in Brazil, and to World Wildlife Fund, to support reforestation efforts on the Indonesian islands of Borneo, Sumatra, Java and Lombok.
 These forests are among the most threatened in the world and are important to mitigating climate change, supporting biodiversity and providing for the health and economic well-being of millions of people.